stephdavid/english-words/README.md

 * Populated the definition and translation sections
 * Added local Storage (set and get and clear)
 * word -- mot -- palabra -- Wort -- λέξη(lexi) - New title and branding
+* change the name of the GitHub repo?
+Maybe someday. :-)
 ---

 ### References